 DUI PROGRAM

 Alternatives for Better Living is now offering court and DMV mandated programs through our new DUI Program.
 Persons convicted of a first or subsequent arrest for Driving Under the Influence (DUI), may enroll in a variety of programs based on their conviction.
 Completion of your designated program will satisfy the court and DMV requirements for a DUI conviction.
+Our DUI Program is located at 68 Coombs Street C1, Napa CA 94559.

 Alcohol and other impairing drugs are involved in approximately 40 percent of all traffic crashes in which someone is killed each year.
 If you drink alcohol or use other impairing drugs and drive, even a little, your chances of being in a collision are much greater than if you did not drink any alcohol or use any other drugs.